nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   }
 ```

-Now instead of creating these resources shared across requests inside the `run` transformation function, we take it as a parameter:
+Now, instead of creating these server resources inside the `run` transformation function, we add them as a parameter to the `server` function:

 ```haskell
 server